brmson/yodaqa/README.md

 OpenQA project and the Taming Text book.

-The current version is a work-in-progress snapshot that already can answer some questions, even though it's embarrassingly often wrong; on the testing corpus, it can currently choose the correct answer for about 33% of questions (but 46% of questions have the correct answer in top three).
+The current version is a work-in-progress snapshot that already can answer some questions, even though it's embarrassingly often wrong; on our reference test set of questions, it can currently choose the correct answer for about 33% of questions (but 46% of questions have the correct answer in top three).
 Detailed performance info is available at: